-  Audiologists see it frequently as people using these painkillers come into their offices.
+Hearing specialists see it frequently as people using these painkillers come into their offices.

 How Opioids May Cause Hearing Loss

 It’s currently unknown how opioids cause hearing loss.
 Opiates work by affecting the brainstem where “life” functions take place like heartbeat and breathing.
-Opioids suppress these functions as a side effect of the pain reduction.
+Opioids suppress these functions as a side effect of pain reduction.

 Opioids may be reducing the blood flow to the ears.
-This could be starving the cells of the oxygen and nutrients.
+This could be starving the cells of oxygen and nutrients.
 Unlike other parts of your body, the inner ear has cells that don’t heal or regenerate if damaged.

 We should note that over the counter painkillers like Tylenol have been shown to cause the same damage.
 Many doctors are now discouraging and closely monitoring people using Tylenol with opioids.

-Reducing Chances of Opioid-Related Hearing Loss
+Reducing the Chances of Opioid-Related Hearing Loss

-Let’s talk prevention.
+Let’s talk about prevention.

 - Be aware of how much you’re taking.
 If you can reduce usage following your doctor’s guidance, do so.